gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 **Removed Feature**

 - Because NIV is not freely available and KJV is difficult to understand, I simply removed the entire Bible fragment.
-- Having several Alarm Managers causes the app stops.
-I removed the option of choosing days, hoping users are committed reading the Bible every day.

 **Need Help**
 - I successfully retrieved data from Firebase, but I cannot show the data using listview.